thednaz/thednaz.github.io/_posts/2020-12-20-Mission-Asyncable.md

 ### Cooperation
 How does an individual `Async` workflow know that it's time to cancel?
 Well, remember what we said above: CancellationTokens allow for a _cooperative_ cancellation model.
 That means once an Async's `CancellationToken` is signaled, it's expected to cooperate and stop its execution, but this isn't guaranteed.
 We're going to call these non-cooperative workflows the rogue agents of the Async world.

 Usually, I/O operations that are returned as `Async`/`Task` will respect cancellation, as will `Async.Sleep`/`Task.Delay`.
-However, if an `Async`/`Task` is doing a compute-heavy operation, it should be checking for cancellation in between computation steps; this is done by inspecting the `IsCancellationRequested` on the `CancellationToken`.
+However, if an `Async`/`Task` is doing a compute-heavy operation, it should be checking for cancellation periodically; this is done by inspecting the `IsCancellationRequested` on the `CancellationToken`.

 Code